GalaxyAllie/GalaxyAllie/README.md

 ### Hi there 👋

+I'm Allie and I work on support things at GitHub.
+In my free time, I love making cute and glittery things, with lots of LEDs and 🧜‍♀️s and 🦄s!

 <!--
 **GalaxyAllie/GalaxyAllie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.